Erikdanielsen/Debian/README.md

      Command:  gnome-terminal
      Shortcut: ctrl + alt + t

-     NB!
-I prefer the XFCE4 terminal, it can be changed to transparent and have a lot of freedom when it comes to settings.
+     NB, I prefer the XFCE4 terminal, it can be changed to transparent and have a lot of freedom when it comes to settings. (command is      XFCE4-terminal)

 # update system
     Sudo apt-get update